 Put Your Scavenger Hunt on a Clipboard

 Placing the checklist on a clipboard makes it easier for your kids to check off items and make notes.
-We purchased the ones in the pics at the Dollar Tree.
 You can also put the pen or pencil on a string and then attach to the clipboard, so your kids don’t lose it.

 Enhance the List